Updated On 10/12/2024

 Chimneys are particularly attractive to honey bees because they offer ample space for the colony to expand.
 If you have an open fireplace and notice a swarm entering your chimney, the best immediate action is to light a fire.
 This may encourage the bees to move on before they have the opportunity to establish a nest and start building honeycomb.

-Like honey bees, bumble bees come in a variety of species.
-However, for the purposes of this article, we will focus on the key characteristics to help you accurately identify a bumble bee when consulting with a professional.
+Like honey bees, bumblebees come in a variety of species.
+However, for the purposes of this article, we will focus on the key characteristics to help you accurately identify a bumblebee when consulting with a professional.

-Bumble bees are quite easy to recognise.
+Bumblebees are quite easy to recognise.
 They are predominantly black and fluffy, with yellow stripes and tails that can vary in colour.
-Their size can range significantly, with some bumble bees being quite large, though you’ll typically find a mix of sizes within a single nest.
-A common sign that you have a bumble bee nest is seeing males buzzing around outside the nest on warm days.
-This often occurs at the roof gutter level, as bumble bees frequently nest in the insulation of lofts.
+Their size can range significantly, with some bumblebees being quite large, though you’ll typically find a mix of sizes within a single nest.
+A common sign that you have a bumblebee nest is seeing males buzzing around outside the nest on warm days.
+This often occurs at the roof gutter level, as bumblebees frequently nest in the insulation of lofts.
 They are also known for being “crawlers,” sometimes walking up to two metres to reach their nest.

 Identifying Wasps

 When comparing bees and wasps, wasps are far more aggressive and have a distinctly fierce appearance, characterised by their bold yellow and black striped bodies.
 Furthermore, a wasp sting can be very serious for those who are allergic.
+In the UK, there are approximately 2500 species of wasp, but the most prevalent is the common wasp.
+Common wasps are often called yellow jackets.
+Hornets are also technically a type of wasp and are often confused with bees.

 Wasps typically start appearing around June or July and remain active until November, although there are occasional exceptions.
 Early in the season, the worker wasps are smaller in size, gradually increasing in size as the season progresses.
 Wasps commonly build their nests in lofts, and if you turn on a light in a loft where a wasp nest is present, they will often be attracted and buzz around the light.
-Please note that common wasp stings can be very dangerous, and they can sting multiple times, so take extreme caution when trying to inspect.
+Common wasp stings can be very dangerous, and they can sting multiple times, so take extreme caution when trying to inspect.

 The European Hornet is easily recognisable due to its impressive size, typically about an inch long.
 Although they can be intimidating, especially with the loud buzzing noise they produce, they are not as aggressive as wasps.
 European Hornets have brown bodies with yellow stripes on their abdomens, brown legs, and two prominent antennae atop their heads.
 Despite their somewhat menacing appearance, they are generally less aggressive than wasps.

 Hornets are highly attracted to light, so if you have a hornet’s nest nearby, you might notice them flying towards windows at night, which can be quite alarming given their size.
+Although you might think hornets have more venom than bees, their stings are less potent than those of bees.
+Even though they don’t have a barbed stinger like a bee, hornets are much larger, meaning that their stings are incredibly painful.
+If you are around a hornet, try to stay calm to avoid a painful sting.